I. General Questions About a Pituitary Tumor or Pituitary

 Specific types of tumors cause various symptoms and changes in body

-function and infertility in men.
-Men may also have enlargement of the
+infertility in men.
+Men may also have enlargement of the breasts,

-breasts, called gynecomastia.
-In women of reproductive age a
+called gynecomastia.
+In women of reproductive age a prolactin-producing

-prolactin-producing tumor may cause milk in the breasts, a change in
+tumor may cause milk in the breasts, a change in menstrual periods or

 hormone production.
 Other problems include joint pains